 Building Social Skills Program with SMCR

 This program is open to 12 participants.
-It will be held on Saturday mornings at 9:30am.
-From April 3 to June 26, 2021.
-The cost will be $100 for the 12 week program.
-Scholarships for cost adjustments is available if needed.
+It will be held on Thursday evenings from 6:00 - 7:30 pm, March 31 to June 16, 2022.
+The cost will be $50 for the 12 week program.
+Scholarships for cost adjustments are available if needed.
 Registration is underway now.

 VIRTUAL - Classes will be held virtually from 6:00-7:30pm on Thursday evenings.
 This virtual format will accommodate more individuals who may not have access to transportation to a common meeting place location in the evenings, especially since some could be traveling a significant distance.

 INSTRUCTIONAL - Each class will consist of an instructional period where the participants will learn a communication skill or technique that will help them build more meaningful personal relationships and excel at school or in the workplace.
 Most of the sessions will include an assignment that will reinforce the skills taught during the session.

 CONVERSATIONAL - Following the instructional portion, each session will also include time for open conversation among the participants so they can practice their communication skills and form meaningful bonds with the other participants.

 IN-PERSON - In addition to the virtual classes, there will be two in-person gatherings in which the participants will gather for an activity.
 For these classes, the instructor will ensure other community members not participating in the program are also in attendance.
 This will give the participants the opportunity to practice the communication skills that they are learning with those in the program as well as with others from the community who are not participating in the program.
 This will ensure the session is more immersive and inclusive.
 The specific activity, duration, and location of the in-person events will be determined closer to the program start date and may include a community service project.

 Meet the Instructor - Sandy Norris